usherlabs/documentation/docs/network/cli/storage-stake.md

 ---
-title: "Storage Stake"
+title: 'Storage Stake'
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Storage Stake
+## Storage Stake

 To enable data from a stream to be stored, some stake is required for storing that stream: